lelou6666/nimbus-docs/phantom/faq.rst

 ===========================================
-Nimbus Autoscale Frequently Asked Questions
+Nimbus Auto-scale Frequently Asked Questions
 ===========================================

 .. contents::
     :local:

-What is the Autoscale Service?
+What is the Auto-scale Service?
 ==============================

-The Autoscaling service is software-as-a-service for the scientific community.
+The Auto-scaling service is software-as-a-service for the scientific community.
 The goal of the service is to make using the cloud easier for the scientific applications.
-Virtualization adds amazing elastic scaling possibilities the scientific applications can leverage, however in the current state of the industry the users must be virtualization experts in order to do so.
-This service provides an easy to use interfae to the elasticity of the cloud.
+Virtualization adds amazing elastic scaling possibilities the scientific applications can leverage, however in the current state of the industry the users must be Virtualization experts in order to do so.
+This service provides an easy to use interface to the elasticity of the cloud.

 What is Phantom?